TrueBlocks/trueblocks-core/nameManager/README.md

 # NameManager CLI Tool

 `nameManager` is an example command-line tool built with the [TrueBlocks SDK](https://pkg.go.dev/github.com/TrueBlocks/trueblocks-sdk/v3) designed to manage name entries associated with addresses.
-It offers various operations such as adding, editing, deleting, and cleaning name entries in the names database.
+It offers various operations such as adding, editing, deleting, cleaning, and pbulishing name entries in the names database.

 ## Building